fairscape/fairscape.github.io/install/install.md

 kubectl create -f fairscape.yaml
 ```

-Run below to confirm all pods have started.
+After running above, check with kubectl get pods to check status of created pods.
+Do not move onto step 4 until all pods have status running like below:

+> Note: Pods may remain in ContainerCreating for several minutes.

 ```shell
 kubectl get pods
 NAME                        READY   STATUS    RESTARTS   AGE